What’s really in your tap water?

 Written by William Fryer - MA Oxon

 There are many substances in your water in addition to H2O.
-The majority of these chemicals are there to keep the water safe for human consumption.
-Chemicals such chlorine are added by water companies to kill off bacteria.
+Most of these chemicals are there to keep the water safe for human consumption.
+Chemicals such as chlorine are added by water companies to kill off bacteria.
 Additionally other chemicals may have infiltrated your water supply through leaks.

 These chemicals may include PAH (polynuclear aromatic hydrocarbons), lead, copper and zinc depending on the type of pipes installed in your home.

 Water distillers and distilled waterAmong other trace chemicals in water, most water contains trace amounts of calcium and magnesium.
 High levels of these will make your water ‘hard’.
 Hard water can make the water taste odd to those who are not accustomed to it.
-It also causes limescale in kettles and irons.
+It also causes limescale in kettles, irons and hot water systems.
 One study of a primary school in Nottingham also found evidence that calcium deposits found in tap water could irritate sensitive skin and trigger eczema.

 You might be tempted to try bottled water, but all bottled water in plastic bottles contains microplastics.

 Lead gets into our water as it travels through lead water pipes which over time corrode, allowing the lead to enter the water system.
-Exposure to lead in drinking water can have serious health implications such as kidney problems, high blood pressure and stunted mental and physical growth in children.
+Exposure to lead in drinking water can have serious health implications such as kidney problems, high blood pressure as well as stunted mental and physical growth in children.
 Lead piping was banned in 1970 but a lot of older properties are still served by lead pipes often unbeknownst to the occupants.

-When arable farms use fertilises such as ammonium nitrate, these fertilisers can be washed into our rivers when it rains, meaning the nitrates end up contaminating our drinking water.
-When they get into our body, these nitrates can interfere with your blood’s ability to transport oxygen which can be fatal for children.
+When arable farms use fertilisers such as ammonium nitrate, these fertilisers can be washed into rivers when it rains, these nitrates then end up contaminating our drinking water.
+When they get into our body, nitrates can interfere with your blood’s ability to transport oxygen which can be fatal for children.

 Chlorine (and chloramines) are added to drinking water to kill bacteria, however it can have a damaging effect to the human body too and has been linked to cancer and genetic damage.
-While water companies argue that chlorine evaporates from the water within half an hour, it is unlikely that you will leave your water for half an hour for the Chlorine to evapourate?
+While water companies argue that chlorine evaporates from the water within half an hour, how many people let their drinking water sit for half an hour for the Chlorine to evapourate?
 Chlorine can also react with some water-borne chemicals to form Chloramines which are linked to cancers.
 Water distillers remove all Chlorine.

 Giardiasis is a gastrointestinal illness caused by Giardia cysts being introduced into the water supply.
 The cysts are microscopic and are very resilient, causing diarrhoea, abdominal cramps and gas.
-The only way to eliminate them is through medication however they have been found to reoccur in some individuals.
+The only way to cure the problem once infected is with medication however they have been found to reoccur in some individuals.
 A rolling boil is the best method to kill all biological contaminants - water distillers provide a rolling boil.

-The core source of asbestos in drinking water comes from the asbestos fibres in cement water mains decaying and the natural dissolution of asbestos-containing minerals, meaning there is quite little we can do to prevent this.
-Most studies have not found a correlation between asbestos-infected water, although a small number have found a weak positive association between drinking water and specific gastrointestinal cancers.
+The core source of asbestos in drinking water comes from the asbestos fibres in cement water mains decaying and the natural dissolution of asbestos-containing minerals, meaning there is little we can do to prevent this.
+No studies have found a correlation between asbestos-infected water and health problems, although a small number have found a weak positive association between drinking water and specific gastrointestinal cancers.

 Small amounts of pharmaceuticals such as antibiotics can be found in drinking water.
-This can find its way into our water supply by several different routes: some people flush unneeded medication down the toilets and others take the medication which is then passed through their system into the water supply.
-Studies have shown that while drinking water is treated and cleansed, some traces can still remain in your drinking water and haven’t yet been proved to be harmless.
+This can find its way into our water supply by several different routes: some people flush unneeded medication down the toilet and others take the medication which is then passed through their system into the water supply.
+Studies have shown that while drinking water is treated and cleansed, some traces can still remain in your drinking water and have not yet been proved to be harmless.
 The only way to ensure 99.9% of these impurities are removed is by using a water distiller.
-Water distillers are a much cheaper source of pure water than bottled or filtered, which can still contain impurities after the filtration process and is more expensive per litre than petrol!
-By using water distillers, you can be safe in the knowledge that none of these things will be present in your drinking water.
+Water distillers are a much cheaper source of drinking water than bottled or filtered, both of which can still contain impurities after the filtration process and is more expensive per litre than petrol.
+Water distillers are the only way to create absolutely pure water that is absolutely safe to drink.
+No other purification method is as effective as water distillation.